McGill-NLP/statcan-dialogue-dataset/README.md

 ## Citation

-If you use our dataset, please cite our paper:
+If you use our dataset, please cite our conference paper:

 ```bibtex
 @inproceedings{lu-etal-2023-statcan,